Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 ### 4. How are kernels initialized? ###
 ***ANS :***
-Initial weights of the kernel can be initialized in number of ways even with 0’s, 1’s or even random values, though it is better to use more complex methods  like Xavier and MSRA initializations whose values may seem random or arbitrary but they help in faster convergence of the network.
+Initial weights of the kernel can be initialized using random values, though it is better to use more complex methods  like Xavier and MSRA initializations whose values may seem random or arbitrary but they help in faster convergence of the network.
 So if your model doesnt converge, you might want to look at your initialization strategies.

 ### 5.What happens during the training of a DNN? ###